Bocas Town Carnival

 During this time they cordon off the small central garden square with a wire fence.
 The entrances at either end are controlled by police who perform body and bag checks.

-In fact, there is a heavy police presence throughout the town.
+In fact, there was a heavy police presence throughout the town.

 There are lots of deafeningly loud sound systems blasting out Spanish rap, hip-hop and salsa.
 Street vendors set up stalls to sell drinks and food.
-Apart from that, not much happens during the day.
-There aren’t even that many people about.
-Not quite the ‘party’ we were expecting.
+Apart from that, not much was happening during the day.
+There weren’t even that many people about.

 Towards the evening the ‘diablos’ start to make an appearance.
 These are young men and boys dressed in devil outfits, with large garish masks, brandishing whips.